My Bubble and reconnection with my heart

 But mostly there is joy, laughter and small moments of love.
 Meals abandoned to search the streets for a lost dog, holding space for the friend who has spun into anxiety when unknowingly put others at risk, the one who is the glue pulling us all together when we most need it.
 The one that makes us laugh until we cry.
 The one who hugs the best.

 One of my daughters got tested positive for covid in December, we all quarantined and isolated according to the guidelines and came out of our isolation on Christmas Eve.
 Having followed the guidelines and that we were all clear and safe I decided to go ahead with lunch on 25 December as is tradition in my family.
 There are people in my family who are compromised from a health perspective so the need to isolate and choose the people in their bubble is paramount to them.
 My extended family decided to have Christmas Day without us.
-And not to attend my daughters 21st family breakfast.
 Like school, we are tested on the theory we have learnt by asking us to apply our theory to real life situations, and in my personal situation, all the compassion I speak of, and staying out of the drama — well I failed miserably.
 I had to dig deep to find compassion and empathy for the fear my family were carrying.
 I fully understand the situation and our collective need for everyone to be safe, but my own stuff got in the way.
 Once I worked through this, I was able to feel compassion for this fear and open my heart again.
 To see my shadow and inner child playing out, acknowledging and moving through this, finding my personal joy and freedom from traditions and attachments was very liberating indeed.
 I tell this story because when we think we have done the work our stuff often comes up again to test us, and if we have done some of the work we are able to dissolve these emotions/feelings that no longer serve us, quicker.
 Family is a good school for learning and triggers.

 We are all responsible for our own work, it’s a choice to do the work or to ‘wallow’ in our circumstances.
 These circumstances and experiences are gifts in the form of practical lessons.
 This is how we get to practice our theory that make us stronger, compassionate and brave.